 There are calculators available for almost any purpose you can imagine, below is a basic list available for mortgage purposes.

 The first major benefit of a mortgage calculator is the ability to figure out exactly what you can afford.
 While many people can understand what they can afford as far as monthly payments are concerned, they are unsure how interest and everything plays into the numbers.
 The mortgage calculator gives you the luxury of playing with the interest rate, amount of deposit, and loan term to figure out what you can afford, and how to arrive at the loan amount that you can afford.
+If you are consolidating credit card debt, the difference can be quite a lot.

 The next benefit is the simple idea that the mortgage calculator allows you to play with the numbers at will to understand exactly how changes affect your monthly payment.
 By playing with the different numbers you can figure out the best way to get what you want in a realistic way.